vikaskr0201/ActualizeAPITest/README.md

     │   └── pytest.ini --> pytest initialization configs like logger, reports
-    ├── config.py --> Details of App URL, method for masking sensitive data in logs like access token ├── requirements.txt --> to be installed in python vitual environment using pip3 └── README.md --> Details of the project
+    ├── config.py --> Details of App URL, method for masking sensitive data in logs like access token ├── requirements.txt --> to be installed in python vitual environment using pip3 ├── Dockefile --> To run test in docker container ├── Makefile --> Make to clean, build and run the container ├── secrets.ini --> The environment details ideally encrypted └── README.md --> Details of the project
 ```
 ###  :nut_and_bolt: Development Environment Readiness